garyfleming/the-board-whisperer/the-board-whisperer.md

 ![](images/not-a-pipe.jpg)

-^ TODO image. general semantics? the pipe one, maybe?
 ^ There are all sorts of ways to tweak your board, but you have to remember that it's always an abstraction.
 It's there to help you work.
 It is not, itself the work.

 ---